 Staff Scientist, Biological Nanostructures

 Many nanocrystals exhibit brightness and stability far superior to conventional fluorophores, making them ideal as the bases for biosensing reagents.
-We have developed quantum dot and dot-rod energy transfer-based systems for the sensitive detection of protein kinases, proteases, and intracellular temperature.
-We have also developed caged quantum dots, which are non-luminescent until pulsed with ultraviolet light.
-Current work focuses on developing bright, selective sensors for neurotransmitters that are the primary mediators of fast excitatory and inhibitory firing in the brain.
+We have developed quantum dot and UCNP energy transfer-based systems for the sensitive detection of cellular chemistry and protein motions.
+Our current work focuses on developing bright, selective sensors for studying neuronal activity, including voltage sensors, sensors of neurotransmission in the brain, and ion sensors.

 Improved bio-compatibility and targeting

 Broadening the scope of nanocrystal surface conjugation chemistry is essential to expand their reach for imaging applications.
 High-quality UCNPs and quantum dots are synthesized in hydrophobic solvent and must be transferred to water and made biocompatible to have any utility as imaging probes or biosensors.
 An ongoing challenge in applying nanocrystals as probes for cellular imaging is improving their aqueous passivation and developing new reactions that work on nanocrystal surfaces.
 A growing area of research for us is development of new bioconjugation chemistries, including click reactions, protein self-ligation, and bioorthonganol reactions for immunotargeting.